ivangfr/springboot-kafka-connect-jdbc-streams/README.md

 ### Build Application’s Docker Image

-- In a terminal, make sure you are inside `springboot-kafka-connect-jdbc-streams` root folder
+- In a terminal, make sure you are inside `springboot-kafka-connect-jdbc-streams` root folder;

-- Run the following script to build the application's docker image
+- Run the following script to build the application's docker image:
   ```
   ./docker-build.sh
   ```